UBC-MOAD/docs/jupyter.rst

    and hit :kbd:`Ctrl-c` to end the port forwarding

-.. _RunningJupyterRemotely-ComputeCanada:
+.. _RunningJupyterRemotely-Alliance:

 Running Jupyter Remotely on ``nibi``
 ------------------------------------

-This section assumes that you have followed the instructions in the :ref:`SetUpSshConfiguration` section to set up host aliases for ``nibi`` and any other Compute Canada clusters you want to run the :command:`jupyter lab` server on.
+This section assumes that you have followed the instructions in the :ref:`SetUpSshConfiguration` section to set up host aliases for ``nibi`` and any other Alliance clusters you want to run the :command:`jupyter lab` server on.

 You can use the technique in this section to run the :command:`jupyter lab` server on any of the Alliance clusters by replacing ``nibi`` with the cluster name.

 The recommended way to run a :command:`jupyter lab` server on ``nibi`` is in an interactive session on a compute node.
 Things to note about working in that context:

 **Pros:**
   * You get dedicated access to cores on a compute node.
   * You can request multiple cores which improves the performance of basic :command:`jupyter lab` sessions, and opens up the possibility of doing things like setting up an interactive :program:`dask` cluster.
 **Cons:**
   * You have to request an interactive compute node session for a set period of time with :command:`salloc` and wait for the session to start.
-  * When the time requested for your session runs out, the session shutdown with no warning.
+  * When the time requested for your session runs out, the session shuts down after a 2 minute warning to give you time to save your work before it is lost.

 .. _JupyterComputeCanadaPythonVenv: